Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

       datatype: string
       value_in_examples:
       description: |
-        The path and name of the specification file loaded into Kong DB.
+        The path and name of the specification file loaded into Kong Gateway's database.
 You cannot use this option for DB-less or hybrid mode.
     - name: api_specification
       required: semi